shiro102/Anime-Chatbot/SDLC, WBS and Gantt chart.md

 ## About Our Project:
 <br>

 Our team chose incremental development as our SDLC model, generated a list of tasks based on each phase of the model, allocated time and manpower to each task based on duration and schedule with a WBS and a Gantt chart as explanation.
 Then, our team started planning for development.
-The role of the agent is Japan and anime expert and users are people who are interested in Japanese culture and anime lovers who would love to talk about and know more about Japanese culture and anime.
-The topics of the conversation are about the general information and personal preferences of anime and the information of Japan such as people, religion, food, samurai and so on.
+The role of the agent is Japan and anime expert and users are people who are interested in Japanese culture and anime and would love to talk and know more about Japanese culture and anime.
+The topics of the conversation are the general information and personal preferences of anime and the information of Japan such as people, religion, food, samurai and so on.
 The GitHub page of our project is this: https://github.com/shiro102/Chat-bot-team-20

 <br>